With low unemployment rates, candidates can now be more selective about the employer they want to work with.

 This will set a positive tone for the interview and help your candidate feel more relaxed.

-Although you’ll have given your candidate details about the outline of the interview ahead of time, it pays to go over the outline again.
+Although you’ll have given your candidate details about the interview agenda ahead of time, it pays to go over the plan again.

 This helps candidates feel like they understand what's coming and be more prepared.
 Also, give them the estimated duration of the interview.

 Introduce yourself and anyone else on the interview panel.
 Then talk about your company and the position you’re interviewing for.